 After receiving an actual financial aid award, some families will be asked to verify their financial information by submitting tax forms and other related forms.

-Financial aid awards are renewable by completing the FAFSA each subsequent year.
+Need-based financial aid awards are renewable by completing the FAFSA each subsequent year.